100 yen coin: Cupronickel yen

 The current design of the 100 yen coin debuted in 1967, and features sakura blossoms and the denomination in Japanese.
 A new alloy of 75% copper and 25% nickel (cupronickel) was decided upon to replace the former silver alloy.
-It was reported that by 1969 the monetary value in the old silver coins was $3 (USD) an ounce, prompting a "coin retirement" plan by the government.
-On August 1, 1974 one hundred yen notes were withdrawn from circulation, but post World War II dated notes were allowed to retain their legal tender status.
+It was reported that by 1969 the monetary value in the old silver coins was US$3 an ounce, prompting a "coin retirement" plan by the government.
+On August 1, 1974, 100-yen notes were withdrawn from circulation, but notes dated after World War II were allowed to retain their legal tender status.
 The amount of coins produced then decreased from the mid to late 1970s as a possible attempt to control economic inflation.
 The issuance of the new 100 yen coin has also been cited as a factor in the rapid spread of vending machines during this decade.
 By the late 1970s into the early 1980s a myth was established that tied the amount of coins produced with the growing popularity of the arcade game industry, particularly the 1978 game Space Invaders.
-While there were reports of Japanese cities briefly running out of 100 yen coins, arcade operators would have emptied out their machines and taken the money back to the bank which kept the coins circulating.
+While there were reports of Japanese cities briefly running out of 100 yen coins, arcade operators would have emptied out their machines and taken the money back to the bank, which kept the coins circulating.

-Production of the 100 yen coin dropped going into the mid 1980s due to various proposed reasoning.
+Production of the 100 yen coin dropped going into the mid-1980s due to various proposed reasoning.
 Japan at the time had been in economic decline caused in part by trade tensions with other countries that were competing with Japanese exports.
 The Japanese government was trying to deflate the yen, and achieve more imports and less exports.
 Another explanation put forward is the introduction of the 500 yen coin in 1982.
 The Japanese mint at the time stated that a higher value coin was needed for use in vending machines.
 In any case mintage figures recovered towards the very end of Emperor Shōwa's reign.
 No coins were minted in 1989 (year 64) as molds needed to make coins for Akihito had already begun.
 Denominations of 1, 5, 10, and 500 yen were given priority over 50 and 100 yen coins.
-By the mid 1990s 100-yen shops were expanding into retail chains, these "shops" are akin to American dollar stores.
+By the mid-1990s 100-yen shops were expanding into retail chains; these shops are akin to American dollar stores.
 Coin production remained unhindered during the early years of Akihito's reign until the millennium, when 500 yen coins were turned out in record numbers.
 The offset caused low mintage numbers which included only 8,024,000 pieces struck in 2001, a record low for the series.
-The '100 yen" coin continues to be produced to the present day as the second-highest denomination of yen coinage.
+The 100 yen coin continues to be produced as the second-highest denomination of yen coinage.